Fast Rendezvous on a Cycle by Agents with Different Speeds: Rendezvous without Communication

-\begin{claim} The rendezvous time of DR is $d/(c-1)< n/(c-1)$. \end{claim} We now revise DR and consider an algorithm which consists of two stages.
-At the first stage, the agent walks clockwise for $k=\frac{cn}{c^2 - 1}$ steps.
+To establish the upper bounds, we consider a revised version of the $\DR$ algorithm, called $\Turn(k)$, which consists of two stages. \paragraph{\underline{Algorithm $\Turn(k)$.}} At the first stage, the agent walks over its own clockwise direction for $k$ units of distance.
 Subsequently (if rendezvous hasn't occurred yet), the agent executes the second stage of the algorithm: it turns around and goes in the other direction until rendezvous.